Open-SAI/rhGym/README.md

 - ```$ git checkout -b newBranchName``` &rarr; create a new branch and check it out
 - CONTRIBUTING.md file ( /.github, root, /docs) &rarr; recommended to explain the contribution policy for the project
 - There is templates to new issues (.github/ISSUE_TEMPLATE.md) and pull request (.github/PULL_REQUEST_TEMPLATE.md)
+- ```git push --set-upstream origin <BRANCH_NAME>``` &rarr; In a forked repository, in the process to make changes in a repository not owned by us, it creates a new branch on the upstream repository (remote repository linked to our local repository) on our github fork, and pushes all our commits.
+Before this step, can be possible to make a "Compare & pull request" in Github.

 ### Basics
 - A container is an encapsulated process with his runtime dependencies (independents libraries from the host operating system)